Sophie Harding

-Sophie Harding (born 6 June 1999) is an Australian soccer player who plays for Western Sydney Wanderers.
-She has previously played for Newcastle Jets.
+Sophie Harding (born 6 June 1999) is an Australian soccer player who plays for Fort Lauderdale United in the USL Super League.
+She has previously played for Newcastle Jets and Western Sydney Wanderers.

 Early life

 Harding was born in England before immigrating to Sydney, Australia at the age of six.
 She played youth football for Harbord Seasiders United, Brookvale, and Manly United.
 Harding began playing for Manly's U'13 team and progressed to the first team who she represented for three years.

+In addition to her career as a footballer, Harding is a disability support worker, with Harding receiving the news of her first national team callup while she was in the middle of a shift.